bcgov/NotifyBC/docs/docs/config/notification.md

 ::: warning Advanced Topic

-Defining custom function requires knowledge of JavaScript and understanding how external libraries are added and referenced in NodeJS.
+Defining custom function requires knowledge of JavaScript and understanding how external libraries are added and referenced in Node.js.
 Setting a development environment to test the custom function is also recommended.

 :::

 To support rule-based notification event filtering, _NotifyBC_ uses a [modified version](https://github.com/f-w/jmespath.js) of [jmespath](http://jmespath.org/) to implement json query.
 The modified version allows defining custom functions that can be used in [broadcastPushNotificationFilter](../api-subscription#broadcastPushNotificationFilter) field of subscription API.
 The functions must be implemented using JavaScript in config _notification.broadcastCustomFilterFunctions_.
 The functions can even be _async_.
-For example, the case-insensitive string matching function _contains_ci_ shown in the example of that field can be created in file _/server/config.local.js_
+For example, the case-insensitive string matching function _contains_ci_ shown in the example of that field can be created in file _/src/config.local.js_

 ```js
 const _ = require('lodash')